mjthecoder65/future/README.md

 # Future
-A Smart Contract built in solidity that helps any user to create a saving account(s) in Ethereum Blockchain.
+A Smart Contract built in solidity that helps any user to create a decentralized saving account(s) in Ethereum Blockchain.